naufalan/caitools/README.md

 <your-venv-bame>/bin/pip install -r requirements.txt
 ```

-Generate Google application credentials that tools will used
+Generate new Service Account that tool will used from gcloud console, download, then enter the absolute path of the downloaded key by running this command

 ```bash
 <your-venv-name>/bin/python3 caitools.py --init-auth